-Potential vision testing is the only proven method that predicts the vision outcome in eyes with cataract.
-Examining the eye is simply not enough to establish the potential visual outcome.
-Published experts opinions are “All clinicians know that the appearance of the macula can be misleading: one that looks highly irregular may have excellent visual potential.”
+Potential vision testing is the only proven method that predicts the vision outcome in eyes with cataract and comorbidity.
+Examination of the eye cannot predict the potential visual outcome in eyes with comorbidity.
+Published expert opinions are “All clinicians know that the appearance of the macula can be misleading: one that looks highly irregular may have excellent visual potential.”
 Samuel Masket, MD (6) and “The anatomic appearance of the macula on biomicroscopy or OCT does not always correlate well with macular function.”
 Jay S. Pepose, MD.
 PhD.(6).
 This is echoed in the Preferred Practice Plan of the American Academy of Ophthalmology, “Biomicroscopy and the ophthalmoscopic examination of the macular region do not necessarily predict macular function when the macular is abnormal.”

 The Power of Forecasting

 Peter L. Bernstein said, “When you think about risk, it essentially says we don’t know what is going to happen.”
 Relating this concept to cataract surgery, if you know what the vision outcome is going to be, risk of a poor outcome is reduced.
-In large part, the unpleasant surprise of poor vision following surgery due to undiagnosed conditions can now be avoided by potential vision testing with the Retinal Acuity Meter (RAM), the only potential vision test found consistently accurate.
+In large part, the unpleasant surprise of poor vision following surgery due to undiagnosed conditions can now be avoided by potential vision testing with the Retinal Acuity Meter (RAM), the only potential vision test found consistently accurate in eyes withcomorbidity.